 I love the show Motherland on BBC 2.
-Created by Sharon Horgan, Graham Linehan and Helen Linehan, the sitcom stars Anna Maxwell Martin as Julia, mum of two, wife to a feckless husband, a sort of every-working-woman who is constantly on the verge of being overwhelmed as she tries to balance the manifold demands that her family and job place on her.
+The sitcom stars Anna Maxwell Martin as Julia, mum of two, wife to a feckless husband, a sort of every-working-woman who is constantly on the verge of being overwhelmed as she tries to balance the manifold demands that her family and job place on her.
 It is funny and warm, drawing emotional depth from the way that it highlights the cracks in the model that so many young women have been raised to aim for (and that so many women are made to feel guilty for attempting or not attempting): having it all.
 Even the phrase is loaded, suggesting that the desire to find purpose in both career and family is somehow greedy or asking too much.
 It is rarely said of men that they “have it all” – it is assumed that they will and that women will facilitate it.

 Motherland is built on neat observations of the realities of parenting.
 It makes me feel slightly better about my own efforts to balance work and family.
 There is a scene where Julia shuts herself in the bathroom and screams into a pile of towels, which could be real-life footage from my house.
 The supporting ensemble draws on a series of familiar personalities to be found at the school gates: from the seemingly perfect, always put-together Amanda (Lucy Punch) to Kevin (Paul Ready), the stay-at-home Dad who cycles everywhere.
 The show manages to avoid lazy stereotypes, opting for nuance and texture instead.
 The characters operate at extremes, but they are broadly relatable, likeable and, for working mothers like me, reassuringly incompetent.

 How, then, did a show rooted in relatability get its take on breast cancer so woefully wrong?
-In the first episode of the third series, the character Meg (Tanya Moodie) reveals a diagnosis of breast cancer and receives the “all clear” in Episode Four.
+In the first episode of the third series, penned by Holly Walsh, Helen Serafinowicz & Barunka O’Shaughnessy, the character Meg (Tanya Moodie) reveals a diagnosis of breast cancer and receives the “all clear” in Episode Four.
 In between, she shaves her head (which happens to suit her), is treated to a pampering Mother’s Day and has a little cry.
 There is so much wrong with this portrayal of breast cancer and it jars against the tone of the show so badly that it is difficult to know where to start.

 For context, my Mum was diagnosed with breast cancer when she was 42.
 Following chemotherapy, surgery and a course of radiotherapy she then lived cancer free for nearly ten years before she was diagnosed with metastatic breast cancer that, in the end, proved terminal.
 She left us at the age of 55.
 It was difficult and devastating.
 It was also messy and incredibly complicated.
 This is partially where I come from with this critique and why I found the few episodes in which Motherland dealt with breast cancer so frustrating to watch.